ConnaaaaR/weather-app/README.md

 ## Installation and Setup
 1. **Clone the repository**
-   - Use `git clone [repository-url]` to clone the project to your local machine.
+   - Use `git clone https://github.com/ConnaaaaR/weather-app` to clone the project to your local machine.

 2. **Install dependencies**
    - Navigate to the project directory in your terminal and run `npm install` to install the necessary dependencies.